Senior Apartments in 2025

 Health and Safety Questions

-• Are there smoke detectors, fire alarms, and a sprinkler system?
+- Are there smoke detectors, fire alarms, and a sprinkler system?
+How regularly are they checked?

-• What is the proximity to the local hospital, medical, and dental care?
+- What is the proximity to medical and dental care?

 Apartment Living Questions

-• Can the interior be painted the color of your choice?
-Additionally, can items like art and shelving units be hung up?
+- Can the interior be painted the color of your choice?
+Additionally, can residents hang art and shelving on the walls?

-• Is transportation to doctors and shopping provided?
+- Is transportation to doctors and shopping provided for free?
+For a fee?

 Community Questions